WURFL/wurfl-microservice-client-dotnet/README.md

 |   |       net472      | since 2.1.5          |
 |   |       net462      | since 2.1.5          |
 |   |       net452      | since 2.1.3          |

+2. Clone or download this repository to your local machine.

+3. Open the solution in your preferred IDE (tested with Visual Studio 2022).

+4. Build the solution to restore NuGet packages and compile the code.

+## Usage

 ```
 using System;